As you’ll learn in smart recovery meetings, substance abuse touches all areas of your life, including nutrition.

 Your body and mind need the right foods to thrive.
 If there’s ever a time that you need a healthy body and mind, it’s during addiction recovery.

 Addiction takes its toll on every aspect of your life and the journey to recovery is long and hard.
-Which is why you need to fuel that journey with recovery foods full of nutrients to help your body heal itself from the inside out.
+This is why you need to fuel that journey with recovery foods full of nutrients to help your body heal itself from the inside out.

 For more information about your journey towards recovery, feel free to contact us today.